-Research literature supports the finding that a loving and nurturing father improves outcomes for children, families and communities.
-Recent research results show that fathers who live with their children are more likely to have a close, enduring relationship with their children.
-Other results show that children with involved, loving fathers are significantly more likely to do well in school, have healthy self-esteem, exhibit empathy and pro-social behavior, and avoid high-risk behaviors including drug use, truancy, and criminal activity.
+Research shows that a loving and nurturing father improves outcomes for children, families, and communities.
+Fathers who live with their children are often more likely to have a close, enduring relationship with their children.
+Even if you do not reside in the same home as your children, you can still play an active role in their lives and form a close bond.
+Studies suggest that children with involved, loving fathers are significantly more likely to do well in school, have healthy self-esteem, exhibit empathy and pro-social behavior, and avoid high-risk behaviors including drug use, missing school, and criminal activity.

-In addition, the NRFC recognizes the importance of father involvement and is guided by the following principles:
+Father involvement is guided by the following principles:

 - All fathers can be important contributors to the well-being of their children.